-- Support policy and legislation that addresses the ongoing drought emergency and statewide drought directives. - Promote regional and statewide collaborative efforts to address severe drought conditions. - Support State funding for storm water infrastructure improvements and compliance with storm water quality regulations. - Engage with the State and Regional Water Board regarding National Pollutants Discharge Elimination System permit requirements. - Advocate for Proposition 1 water bond guidelines and funding distribution that ensure regional and disadvantaged communities have maximum opportunity to draw down grant funding for local projects. - Support pursing available grant funding to assist with drought mitigation infrastructure projects, water supply planning efforts, Sustainably Groundwater Management Act compliance and other water board mandates. - Support local control in the implementation of the Sustainable Groundwater Management Act (SGMA), the development of a Groundwater Suitability Agency (GSA) and development/implementation of a Groundwater Sustainability Plan (GSP). - Support continued local collaboration between agencies and stakeholders in the implementation of SGMA requirements. - Advocate for locally beneficial clean-up legislation for SGMA that may be introduced in the 2016 session.
+• Support policy and legislation that addresses the ongoing drought emergency and statewide drought directives.

-- Engage in the rule making process with the Department of Water Resources and the State Water Control Board regarding SGMA. - Support increased federal funding in order to continue work on the Feasibility Study for the raising of Coyote Valley Dam consistent with the Feasibility Study Cost Share Agreement signed by the U.S. Army Corp of Engineers (USACE) and the Inland Water and Power Commission (IWPC), of which Mendocino County is a member. - Support full federal environmental restoration funding to allow the USACE to mitigate water quality impacts identified by the National Marine Fisheries Service Jeopardy findings under Section 7 of the Endangered Species Act and contained within the Russian River Biological Opinion. - Advocate the revising of the Operations Manual passed by Congress in 1958 for the Coyote Valley Dam water releases to address year-to-year carry over supply issues in Lake Mendocino and to protect listed fish. - Monitor the legal challenges to the Waters of the United States rule (by the EPA and Army Corps) aimed at re-defining the definition of "Waters of the US" inside the Clean Water. - Continued to advocate for developing a new rule that would not inappropriately or unnecessarily expand coverage to new land features or waters or broaden the overall jurisdiction of the agencies.
+- Promote regional and statewide collaborative efforts to address drought conditions. - Support continued water conservation efforts. - Support State funding for storm water infrastructure improvements and compliance with storm water quality regulations. - Engage with the State and Regional Water Board regarding National Pollutants Discharge Elimination System (NPDES) permit requirements. - Support local reimbursements for the implementation of NPDES requirements. - Advocate for Proposition 1 water bond guidelines and funding distribution that ensure regional and disadvantaged communities have maximum opportunity to draw down grant funding for local projects. - Support pursing available grant funding to assist with drought mitigation infrastructure projects, water supply planning efforts, Sustainably Groundwater Management Act compliance, stormwater programs and other water board mandates. - Support local control in the implementation of the Sustainable Groundwater Management Act (SGMA), the development of a Groundwater Suitability Agency (GSA) and development/implementation of a Groundwater Sustainability Plan (GSP). - Support continued local collaboration between agencies and stakeholders in the implementation of SGMA requirements. - Support the creation of an Ukiah Valley Groundwater Sustainability Agency Joint Powers Authority and the collaborative development of a Groundwater Sustianaianblity Plan for the Ukiah Basin. - Engage in the local SGMA implementation for any new medium or high priority basins identified in Mendocino County in future Bulletin 118 revisions. - Advocate for locally beneficial legislation related to SGMA that may be introduced in the 2017 session. - Support increased federal funding in order to continue work on the Feasibility Study for the raising of Coyote Valley Dam consistent with the Feasibility Study Cost Share Agreement signed by the U.S. Army Corp of Engineers (USACE) and the Inland Water and Power Commission (IWPC), of which Mendocino County is a member. - Support full federal environmental restoration funding to allow the USACE to mitigate water quality impacts identified by the National Marine Fisheries Service Jeopardy findings under Section 7 of the Endangered Species Act and contained within the Russian River Biological Opinion. - Advocate the revising of the Operations Manual passed by Congress in 1958 for the Coyote Valley Dam water releases to address year-to-year carry over supply issues in Lake Mendocino and to protect listed fish. - Engage in the operating re-licensing process for FERC Project No. 77 the Potter Valley Hydroelectric Project. - Monitor the legal challenges to the Waters of the United States rule (by the EPA and Army Corps) aimed at re-defining the definition of "Waters of the US" inside the Clean Water. - Continued to advocate for developing a new rule that would not inappropriately or unnecessarily expand coverage to new land features or waters or broaden the overall jurisdiction of the agencies.
 Additionally, the detrimental impacts and burdens to municipalities and agriculture nationwide could be more thoroughly assessed and minimized. - Support Congressional efforts for the development of a new rule.